 It is much easier to see how a piece of data supports a belief than how if refutes one.

 To be honest, my first thought was “Wow, the Tar Heels need to keep the ball on a side and deny the reversal!”
-I perceived the data as confirmation for a pressure man-to-man approach – do not allow ball reversal.
+I perceived the data as confirmation for a pressure man-to-man approach which aims to deny ball reversals.
 The Tar Heels were allowing far too many easy ball reversals to stop Louisville.
-But few saw it or interpreted the chart this way.
+But few saw or interpreted the chart this way.

-Of the 149 coaches who gave social media’s highest form of endorsement, a retweet, to the photograph there are surely many who teach a packed in zone or gap defense where ball reversals are freely granted to their opponents.
-On one end of the court they laud the value of ball reversals and viewed the tweet as confirmation of this idea.
+Of the 149 coaches who gave social media’s highest form of endorsement, a retweet, there are surely many who teach a packed in zone or gap defense where ball reversals are freely granted to their opponents.
+On one end of the court, they laud the value of ball reversals and viewed the tweet as confirmation of this idea.
 Yet on the other end of the court they concede multiple reversals to their opponent.